Pond planting in the autumn

 Caltha Palustris and Cultivars (King Cups and Marsh Marigolds) Bare rooted or Potted

 Marsh Marigolds have massive root systems; like many other bare rooted perennials they love to be planted in the autumn.
 Whether they are pre-potted or bare rooted, now is the time to plant King Cups.
 They will definitely reward you by being the first to put on a magnificent display of yellow flowers in the spring.

 Apponogetons (Water Hawthorns)

 These plants with their large oval floating leaves and masses of vanilla scented flowers prefer cooler water and look their best in the autumn and Spring.
 In fact, they hate warm or hot water and go dormant and disappear completely in the summer, so now is a great time to plant them.

 Certain Oxygenating plants also prefer cooler water and look their best in the autumn and Spring.
 Included in these are Callitriche Stagnalis, (Star Wort), Hottonia Palustris (Water Violet), Eleocharis Acicularis (Vallisneria Spiralis (Ribbon Grass) and last but not least, Sagittaria Graminea.
-All these plants will grow happily away and produce different shades of underwater, green colour right through the Autumn and Winter and at the same time, will be adding essential oxygen to your pond providing a safe haven and natural environment for all your visiting and residential pond life.
+All these plants will grow happily away and produce different shades of underwater, green colour right through the Autumn and Winter and at the same time; will be adding essential oxygen to your pond; and provide a safe haven and natural environment for all your visiting and residential pond life.

 Our online store and very informative website is open all year around so please visit www.lilieswatergardens.co.uk